 Like so many other proud American food lovers, I look forward to the Thursday in November that celebrates American heritage and, of course, complete decadence.
 It’s the day to gorge on family favorites, massive quantities of carbs and then collapse from the sheer weight of ingested food and drink.
-It’s also a day of futility — ’tis impossible to resist another slice of succulent turkey, pumpkin pie or heaping mound of sweet potatoes.
+It’s also a day of futility — it’s impossible to resist another slice of succulent turkey, pumpkin pie or heaping mound of sweet potatoes.
 Yes, tradition normally rules the day, but sometimes this special dinner calls for some creativity.
 And with so many people looking for healthier meal alternatives, I wanted to offer some non-traditional Thanksgiving dinner ideas to help elevate the meal and explore healthier items.
 This method also allows for guilt-free sips of your favorite aged Cabernet Sauvignon or Chardonnay too.
 Enjoy.

 Our Non-Traditional Thanksgiving Dinner Ideas

-For an appetizer, it’s best to whet the palate with a small yet flavorful dish.
+For an appetizer, it’s best to wet the palate with a small yet flavorful dish.
 This impressive. easy-to-prepare recipe pairs fresh, seasonal cauliflower, curry and decadent caviar – a delicious yet unique combination that definitely belongs in the non-traditional Thanksgiving dinner ideas category.
 It will surprise and impress anyone at your Thanksgiving meal.
 Pair with Jordan Cuvée Champagne or Jordan Russian River Valley Chardonnay.

 Thanksgiving Turkey Tips

-For a main course, turkey remains the star but some ingredients and guidelines can ramp up elegance and flavor.
+For the main course, turkey remains the star but some ingredients and guidelines can ramp up elegance and flavor.
 Start by choosing a heritage breed turkey, which retain historic characteristics no longer present in the majority of commercially raised birds.
 There is evidence that heritage breeds like Standard Bronze, Narragansett, Black Spanish and White Holland are better for you and their flavor is definitely worth the extra money.
 Look at Heritage Foods for options to be shipped to your door or visit your local farmer’s market.